 What Is Traditional Climbing?

-Traditional climbing, or "trad" climbing, as it's popularly known, is how climbing was always done until fairly recently.
-In the "old days" of the 1980s, trad was simply known as climbing.
+Trad climbing, as it's popularly known, is how climbing was always done until fairly recently.
+Up through the "old days" of the 1980s, trad was simply known as climbing.
 It was only after sport climbing took off that a name had to be created to distinguish this style of climbing.

 How is trad different from sport climbing?

-• Trad climbing is nearly always done outside on real rock where no preset bolts exist, rather than in a gym.
+- Trad climbing is nearly always done outside on real rock where no preset bolts exist.
+Sport climbing is regularly done in a climbing gym, though it is often done outdoors as well.

 Protection

-Protection is the mainstay of trad climbing.
-Pro is divided into two types: active (pieces that have moving parts) and passive (those without moving parts).
+Protection or "pro" is the mainstay of trad climbing.
+Pro is divided into 2 types: active (pieces that have moving parts) and passive (those without moving parts).

 Chocks, nuts or tapers are common names for passive pro.
 Camming devices, or "Friends," are typical names for active pro.
 Friend is a brand name owned by Wild Country, but because Friends emerged as the original spring-loaded camming devices on the market, the name became synonymous with any camming device.